How to Become a Medical Illustrator

 How many hours does a medical illustrator work?

-Just like every other career, the regular work schedule for a medical illustrator is 40 hours per week, nine to five basis.
+Just like every other career, the regular work schedule for a medical illustrator is 40 hours per week, on a nine-to-five basis.
 Freelance medical illustrators decide their own working hours.

 Where do medical illustrators work?